Johnson Controls: Building Technologies and Solutions

 Johnson Controls was one of the defendants in a multimillion-dollar federal court lawsuit in San Juan, Puerto Rico in a case where 98 people perished and 140 were injured in a fire at the DuPont Plaza Hotel and its casino on New Year's Eve, 31 December 1986.
 The plaintiffs claimed that Johnson Controls sold and installed an energy management system that failed to give early warning of the fire.
 After nine months of trial, the company and its energy management system were absolved of blame when the court issued a directed verdict.
-When this trial was completed the plaintiffs had accumulated approximately $220,908,549.00 in damages as a result of various settlements and a jury verdict against some other defendants.
+When the trial was completed the plaintiffs had accumulated approximately $220,908,549.00 in damages as a result of various settlements and a jury verdict against some other defendants.

 Former business units

 Power Solutions

 This unit was sold to Brookfield Business Partners and re-made into a new company, Clarios, as of 1 May 2019.